cainsusk/BitcoinCore-Architecture/A1/script.md

 participants on the Bitcoin Network.

-Users on the Bitcoin network communicate directly with each other, rather than through a central server, in whats known as a Peer To Peer architecture.
+Users on the Bitcoin network communicate directly with each other, rather than through a central server, in what's known as a Peer To Peer architecture.

 Users can access the network by running the Bitcoin Core protocol on nearly any computing device.